Hurricanes and AI: Savannah’s Unique Strategy for Severe Weather Management

 The Zencity Solution

 The City of Savannah turned to Zencity’s AI technology to save time and better monitor its community’s reactions to the weather.
-In particular, the Department used the platform to track discourse varying on a variety of media sites and citizen-run Facebook pages and groups.
-This data helped them quickly understand which emergency weather resources worked better for their community.
+In particular, the City used the platform to track discourse varying on a variety of media sites and citizen-run Facebook pages and groups.
+This data helped Savannah quickly understand which emergency weather resources worked better for its community.
 For example, the City produced two versions of evacuation maps for local media distribution to see which was more effective.
 The Zencity discourse analysis tool helped them identify which evacuation map was seen as more informative and if any element of the maps needed to be edited based on real-time community feedback.
 This qualitative, inclusive data helped the City to make accurate adjustments and promptly release critical safety information.
 Savannah’s city officials could also identify and rectify cases of life-threatening misinformation – specifically instances where residents stated on social media that they aren’t going to evacuate from flood-prone locations because they misunderstood the map.
 In the past, the city administrators often had to guess whether instructions and safety information were effectively reaching the masses and meeting the needs of the community.
 Zencity’s AI eliminated that guesswork and helped City Management navigate the severe weather with even better community-facing communication and resources.

 Actionable, Data-based Insights